mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

  * On average, we can see that `casual` users ride about `twice` as long as member users when it comes to classic bikes.
 On electric bikes, there was only a slight difference between both groups.

-In terms of miles traveled, both members and casual riders travel about the same distance on an average trip.
+   * In terms of `miles traveled`, both members and casual riders travel about the same distance on an average trip.

 <br>